wolberlab/OpenMMDL/docs/analysis_output.rst

 The following list contains an detailed overview of the folders and files:
 The Optional files are highlighted with an *asteriks**

-These are the files that are directly in the same folder, where you start the **OpenMMDL Analysis** from.
+The following Files are generated and stored directly in the working folder where you start the **OpenMMDL Analysis** from:

 .. list-table::
    :header-rows: 1